alexis-puska/InTheWell/README.md

 sudo reboot
 ```

-After this step In The Well is installed, compile, and integrated in emulation station on retropie distribution.
-If an update of code is made, you can just launch the UPDATE line in emulation station, COMPILE PI and launch the game with HAMMERFEST :) Enjoy !
+After this step "In The Well" is installed, compile, and integrated in emulation station on retropie distribution.
+If an update of code is made, you can just launch the "Update" line in emulation station, "Generate pi" and launch the game with "Enter In The Well" :) Enjoy !